The-TT-Hacker/Go-React-Lambda-Template/README.md

-# Golang Lambda Skeleton
+# Golang Lambda React Template

-The Golang Lambda Skeleton is a web application which calculates the optimal equipment for a given player.
+The Golang Lambda React Template is a web application which deploys a golang API to AWS lambda and a React frontend to AWS CloudFront / S3.

 ## Install